sharmaabhijith/sharmaabhijith.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD Student at the Computer Science Department, at the University of Southern California and a Research Intern at the Robot Learning Group at Microsoft Research where I work on reinforcement learning, machine learning and artificial general intelligence.
-I was a Student Researcher at Google Brain (now Google Deepmind) in 2022.
-I'm interested in autonomous decision making, causality and machine learning.
-My current research is about teaching robots to discover physical processes (friction, gravity, etc) through interaction.
-I also work on learning from demonstrations.

-At USC, I'm fortunate to be advised by Prof Laurent Itti.
-I am also fortunate to be collaborating with Prof Bernhard Schölkopf at the Max Planck Institute for Intelligent Systems.
-In an old life, I helped build the Facebook-start funded Skyline Labs.
-I have also spent time at the Adolphs Lab at Caltech, in addition to University of Oxford as a SENS Scholar.
-In the industry, I've done internships at Bell Labs, Adobe Research, Wynk Music and PepsiCo.
-I received my bachelors in electrical engineering at the College of Engineering, Pune in 2019.
+**Namaste`** 🙏 **Hello** 👋

+I am a master's in computer science graduate at the University of British Columbia (UBC).
+My program was thesis-based where I researched [safeguarding vision models against physical adversaries](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0435778?o=0) under the supervision of [Dr. Apurva Narayan](https://a-narayan.github.io/).
+I was an [MITACS Accelerate](https://www.mitacs.ca/en/programs/accelerate) intern with Troj AI Inc. where I worked under the mentorship of Phil Munz.
+I am interested in advancing the reliability and security of AI systems.
+My ultimate goal is to make AI easily adoptable in our daily lives by making it safe and ethical (i.e. beyond typical accuracy numbers).

+Previously, I was a Decision Analytics Associate at ZS Associates.
+I was fortunate to get selected for the MITACS Globalink program as an undergraduate researcher at UBC in 2019 under [Dr. Ryozo Nagamune](https://mech.ubc.ca/ryozo-nagamune/).
+I received my bachelor's in Instrumentation and Control engineering with the gold medal at the [College of Engineering, Pune](https://www.coep.org.in/) in 2020.

+In my spare time, I like playing cricket and equally enjoy cycling.
+Since last year, I have been also invested in learning world history and international policies.